 The BNP Paribas Group performs regular back-testing to ensure that the rating system is appropriate and robust.
-Under the rating system, there are 32 notches.
-30 (ranging from 1+ to 10-) cover counterparties that are not in default with credit assessments ranging from 'excellent' to 'very concerning', and two relate to counterparties classified as Doubtful.
+Under the rating system, there are 32 notches, where 30 notches (ranging from 1+ to 10-) cover counterparties that are not in default with credit assessments ranging from 'excellent' to 'very concerning', and 2 notches (ranging from 11 to 12) relate to counterparties classified as Doubtful.
 Confirmation or amendments to Counterparty Ratings and the Global Recovery Rates applicable to each transaction of the counterparty are reviewed at inception and at least once a year as part of the credit approval process or annual credit review, drawing on the combined expertise of business line staff and Risk representatives, who have the final say.
-High quality tools have been developed to support the rating process, including analysis aids and credit scoring systems.
+High quality tools have been developed to support the rating process, including analysis tools and credit scoring systems.